strongbeamsprout/lmcpp/README.md

 ### Installing

 ```
-# The safest way to install lmcpp is to download the package lmcpp.zip from GitHub:
+# The safest way to install lmcpp is to download the package lmcpp.zip from GitHub, open the lmcpp.Rproj, and input the following command:
-install.packages("Downloads/lmcpp.zip")
+R CMD build lmcpp-master/
+R CMD INSTALL lmcpp-master/
 ```

 ## Usage